nico/clangtut/tut.markdown

 it only constructs a `Preprocessor` and exits again.

 (XXX: it's possible to directly create a lexer as well; see `HTMLRewrite.cpp`.
-This is for example useful in raw mode.)
+This is for example useful in raw mode.
+Perhaps have a "Tut 0" that does syntax highlighting only?)

 The constructor takes no less than 5 arguments: A `Diagnostic` object, a `LangOptions` object, a `TargetInfo` object, a `SourceManager` object, and